Hunt the thimble

 Hunt the thimble (also known as hide the thimble or hide the handkerchief in both the US and the UK) is a party game in which one person hides a thimble, or other small object, somewhere in the room, while all other players wait outside.
 (In some versions of the game, it must be hidden in plain sight.)
-When everyone comes back in, they race to locate the hidden object.
+When everyone returns, they race to locate the hidden object.
 The first to find it is the winner, and hides it for the next game.

-Huckle buckle beanstalk (or Huckleberry bean stalk) is a similar childhood game which can be played with two or more players, one being the hider, or the person who is "it," and the other person or persons being seekers.
+Huckle buckle beanstalk (or Huckleberry bean stalk) is a similar childhood game which can be played with two or more players, one being the hider, or the person who is "it," and the other(s) being seekers.